-Find out more at www.ecolibrium.earth - check out their 'inspiration pages' for examples of where tour travel emissions have been successfully reduced.
+Find out more at www.ecolibrium.earth - check out our 'inspiration pages' for examples of where tour travel emissions have been reduced - and be in touch to receive the Sustainable Travel Guide for Artists & the Music Industry for more insights and ideas at info@ecolibrium.earth.

-OPINION: CLAIRE O'NEILL co-founder, agf
+OPINION: CLAIRE O'NEILL

+CO-FOUNDER, AGF

-Whilst mitigation - reduction of emissions - is absolutely first and foremost, there is a place and a need for actually removing carbon from our atmosphere in order to keep global warming below 1.5degrees, within less than 10 years.
+Whilst mitigation - reduction of emissions - is absolutely first and foremost, there is a place and a need for actually removing carbon from our atmosphere in order to keep global warming below 1.5 degrees, within less than 10 years.
 We advocate permanent removal of carbon from the atmosphere.
 Whilst avoidance of future emissions (offsetting) is important (for instance through investments that prevent somebody elsewhere from causing emissions) to move towards a prevention of catastrophic climate change, investments that physically extract carbon from the atmosphere and lock it away in permanent forms are necessary.
 This is carbon drawdown.
 The IPCC and WWF recommend permanent removal of carbon from the atmosphere and it is a requirement for achieving Net Zero and Science Based Targets for keeping global warming within 1.5degrees.
 Examples of permanent removal of carbon include technological removal and storage in rock, rock weathering, biochar and soil enhancement.
 There are varying degrees of permanence, and a combination of natural and technological solutions can be adopted